Andrew J. Graham (banker): Personal life and family

 Graham's wife, Minnie Padden Graham, involved herself in advocating for women's suffrage and women holding more political offices.

 One of Graham's sons, Joseph W. Graham Sr., married Eleanor Duffy, the daughter of prominent Chicago construction magnate Joseph J. Duffy.
 Joseph W. Graham Sr. and Eleanor D. Graham's son, Joseph W. Graham Jr. (1922–2002), was a real estate businessman and politician in Anchorage, Alaska (where he moved in the 1950s), who served in the Anchorage Assembly (city council) in the 1970s.

 Another of Graham's sons, Ralph Richard Graham, married Ethel Lorimer (the daughter of U.S. Senator William Lorimer) in 1911.

 Another of Graham's sons was Jarlath John Graham Sr., who married Isabel Corboy and had four children: sons John Waller, Jarlath John Jr. (also known as "Jack"), and daughter Isabelle.
-Jarlath Jr. worked in news publishing in Chicago, serving as an editor of Advertising Age from 1954–75.
+Jarlath Jr. worked in news publishing in Chicago, serving as an editor of Advertising Age from 1954 to 1975.
 He worked as editorial department executive and an executive of Crain between 1975 and 1985.
 He was married to Elizabeth Carlson, who had worked as head librarian at Advertising Age.
 Isabelle, who worked as a journalist for The Washington Star, married newspaperman Willard E. Shelton and adopted his surname.